"Food is the best vaccine against chaos"; UN food agency WFP wins Peace Nobel

 Dan Smith, director of the Stockholm International Peace Research Institute, said the Norwegian Nobel Committee had wanted to send a message of both hope and “support for international cooperation”.

-“Hunger, like climate change, the pandemic and other issues, is a world problem that can only be properly addressed through cooperation.
-The World Food Programme is an institution of global cooperation,” he told Reuters.
+“Hunger, like climate change, the pandemic and other issues, is a world problem that can only be properly addressed through cooperation,” he told Reuters.

-“Unfortunately, in too many quarters, especially among the great powers, there is a declining appetite for cooperation,” he said, adding that world hunger was increasing again, having declined for several decades until 2016.
+“Unfortunately, in too many quarters, especially among the great powers, there is a declining appetite for cooperation.

+He noted that, after declining for several decades, world hunger had been on the rise again since 2016.

+The United Nations, which turns 75 this month, has itself won the Nobel Peace Prize in the past, as have several of its agencies, including the High Commissioner for Refugees, the UNICEF children’s fund and its peacekeeping forces.

 Additional reporting by Terje Solsvik, Victoria Klesty and Nora Buli in Oslo, Emma Farge in Geneva; writing by Gwladys Fouche; editing by Kevin Liffey